27 Sep Ruger Precision Rifle: What Upgrades Are Available ? (Part II)

 Here you can see the V-TAB addition on either the Magpul PRS or on the RPR factory buttstock.
 The V-Tab has the ability to move up and down as well as cant to fit the pocket of your shoulder.

 Ruger Precision Rails

-Here is another version direct from Paper City, their DV8 RPR M-lok Rail is a great option to switch to if you are looking for the ability to add iron sights.
+Here is another version direct from Paper City, their DV8 RPR M-Lok Rail is a great option to switch to if you are looking for the ability to add iron sights.

 Ruger Precision Barrels and Muzzle Devices

 Now one other item that we need to discuss is the muzzle, Ruger Precision Gen 1 rifles were introduced with just a thread protector, so the option to add a brake or suppressor was up to the owner.
 Gen 2/3 rifles were supplied with a brake that left much to be desired.
 I for one want something that is tried and true and is built for my shooting style.
-Patriot Valley Arms is one of those that is leading the market.
+Patriot Valley Arms is one of those that are leading the market.

 Since the Ruger Precision comes with the 5/8 -24 thread the Jet Blast is your best option in my opinion.
-It is the latest addition to the PVA lineup and brings excellent recoil reduction, easy installation and outstanding manufacturing quality.
-Now there are naysayers out there that quip about the need for a brake on calibers like the 5.56 x 45 NATO, 6MM/243 Win or 6.5 Creedmoor but I am here to tell you that in the end, having less recoil will increase your odds of getting back on target quicker than a rifle without.
+It is the latest addition to the PVA lineup and brings excellent recoil reduction, easy installation, and outstanding manufacturing quality.
+Now there are naysayers out there that quip about the need for a brake on calibers like the 5.56 x 45 NATO, 6MM/243 Win, or 6.5 Creedmoor but I am here to tell you that in the end, having less recoil will increase your odds of getting back on target quicker than a rifle without.